-1. A bachelor's degree in a science (e.g., chemistry, biology, geography, geology, earth science, environmental science) or math discipline from an accredited college or university with a minimum cumulative GPA of 3.00 (4.0 scale).
+1. A bachelor's degree in a science (e.g., chemistry, biology, geography, geology, earth science, environmental science) or math discipline from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale).

 2. Scores on the Graduate Record Examination (GRE) general test.

-3. An official transcript of the applicant's undergraduate program, giving evidence of satisfactory completion of college science and mathematics courses.
+3. An official transcript of the applicant's undergraduate program giving evidence of satisfactory completion of college science and mathematics courses.
 It is strongly recommended that all applicants have introductory college coursework in chemistry, biology, geography, geology, and mathematics/statistics.
 The absence of any of this coursework may be regarded as a deficiency and students may be required to complete this recommended coursework before graduation.

-Applicants interested in completing a thesis must identify one or more potential faculty advisers with whom they are interested in working on their thesis research.
+5. A written statement of the applicant's academic background, academic and career plans, and area(s) of research interest.
+Applicants interested in completing a thesis must identify one or more potential faculty advisors with whom they are interested in working on their thesis research.
 This information should be included in the applicant’s written statement.
-Applicants are strongly encouraged to contact potential faculty advisers prior to submitting their applications.
-View list of GLES faculty participants.
+A list of GLES faculty participants can be found at https://greatlakescenter.buffalostate.edu/faculty.
+Applicants are strongly encouraged to contact potential faculty advisors prior to submitting their applications.

-Required Core Courses (12 cr)
+Required Core Courses (12 credit hours)

-(or equivalent quantitative data analysis course)
+BIO 670 BIOLOGICAL DATA ANALYSIS (or equivalent quantitative data analysis course) 3

-Select one of the following:
+Select one from the following: 3

-GEG 525 Fundamentals of GIS or
+GEG 525 FUNDAMENTALS OF GIS

-GEG 529 Advanced Topics in GIS
+GEG 529 ADVANCED TOPICS IN GIS

 Appropriate biology, chemistry, earth sciences, and geography and planning courses selected by advisement.
+15

-Master's Thesis (6 cr)
+Master's Thesis (6 credit hours)

-GLC 695 Master's Thesis 6
+GLC 695 MASTER'S THESIS 6